cachoimechi/simpleSlider/readme.md

 As this is a jQuery slider, you will first need to include the jQuery library.
 You can access to latest version [here](http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js).
 The simpleSlider.js file contains all of the slider's functionality, and should be followed by another script tag calling the function.

-Here is an example of what you should include at the bottom of your body tag.
+Here is an example of what you might include at the bottom of your body tag.

 ```html
 <script type="text/javascript">